Symphony No. 48 (Haydn)

-Instrumentation
+Music

-The symphony is scored for two oboes, bassoon, two French horns (first, third and last movement in C alto, second movement in F), and strings.
+The symphony is scored for two oboes, bassoon, two horns (first, third and last movement in C alto, second movement in F), and strings.
 Parts for two trumpets and timpani were added later but it is uncertain whether or not these really are by Haydn.
 Some copies of the Eulenburg edition include two different timpani parts on the same staff, the more doubtful version differentiated by stems down and written in a facsimile of handwriting.